 Why do I need this test?

-You might have this test to find out whether you have a carcinoid tumor.
-Symptoms
+You may need this test to find out whether you have a carcinoid tumor.
+Symptoms of

 Severe skin flushing, usually in the upper body, head, and neck